v-cakoll/docs.pl-pl/docs/visual-basic/language-reference/modifiers/ansi.md

 - ANSI, Visual Basic
 - ANSI
 ms.assetid: 4f1fa6ff-5557-41ab-b6da-90baf4c15917
-ms.openlocfilehash: 98dafab3e524ea371bba228eb231e28d46cc3b4e
+ms.openlocfilehash: 0c38c2b81af7b4cb8fd1723853a09c5413f805af
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61802560"
+ms.locfileid: "74344740"
 ---
 # <a name="ansi-visual-basic"></a>Ansi (Visual Basic)
-Określa, że Visual Basic powinien kierować wszystkie ciągi wartości American National Standards Institute (ANSI), niezależnie od nazwy procedury zewnętrznego został zadeklarowany.
+Specifies that Visual Basic should marshal all strings to American National Standards Institute (ANSI) values regardless of the name of the external procedure being declared.

- Po wywołaniu procedury zdefiniowane poza projektem, kompilator Visual Basic nie ma dostępu do informacji wymaganych do wywołania tej procedury poprawnie.
-Informacje te obejmują, gdzie znajduje się procedura, sposób jego identyfikacji, jego sekwencja wywoływania i zwracany typ i zestaw znaków ciągu, od go używa.
-[Instrukcji Declare](../../../visual-basic/language-reference/statements/declare-statement.md) tworzy odwołanie do zewnętrznej procedury i dostarcza to informacje niezbędne.
+ When you call a procedure defined outside your project, the Visual Basic compiler does not have access to the information it needs to call the procedure correctly.
+This information includes where the procedure is located, how it is identified, its calling sequence and return type, and the string character set it uses.
+The [Declare Statement](../../../visual-basic/language-reference/statements/declare-statement.md) creates a reference to an external procedure and supplies this necessary information.

- `charsetmodifier` Wchodzi w skład w `Declare` instrukcji dostarcza informacji zestaw znaków dla marshaling ciągów podczas wywoływania procedury zewnętrznego.
-Ma to również wpływ jak języka Visual Basic poszukuje zewnętrznego pliku, aby uzyskać nazwę procedury zewnętrznej. `Ansi` Modyfikator Określa, że Visual Basic powinien kierować wszystkie ciągi jako wartości ANSI i sprawdzić procedurę bez modyfikowania jej nazwy podczas wyszukiwania.
+ The `charsetmodifier` part in the `Declare` statement supplies the character set information for marshaling strings during a call to the external procedure.
+It also affects how Visual Basic searches the external file for the external procedure name.
+The `Ansi` modifier specifies that Visual Basic should marshal all strings to ANSI values and should look up the procedure without modifying its name during the search.

- Jeśli określono nie modyfikator zestawu znaków, `Ansi` jest ustawieniem domyślnym.
+ If no character set modifier is specified, `Ansi` is the default.

 ## <a name="remarks"></a>Uwagi
- `Ansi` Modyfikatora można używać w tym kontekście:
+ The `Ansi` modifier can be used in this context:

  [Declare, instrukcja](../../../visual-basic/language-reference/statements/declare-statement.md)

-## <a name="smart-device-developer-notes"></a>Uwagi dla deweloperów urządzeń inteligentnych
+## <a name="smart-device-developer-notes"></a>Uwagi dla deweloperów inteligentnych urządzeń
- This — słowo kluczowe nie jest obsługiwane.
+ This keyword is not supported.

 ## <a name="see-also"></a>Zobacz także